Ready to dive into the details? Here are some questions we've been asked about using RCV123.

 Ballots are stored in the RCV123 database and RCV123 staff can, if necessary to support the operation of the service, access the contents of the database.
 Under normal conditions, RCV123 staff would never access any individual ballot.
 Furthermore, unless you use the email address verification method, RCV123 has no way to know which voter code or link was distributed to which voter.
 RCV123 uses security measures to ensure unauthorized users cannot intercept ballots or access the database.

 Voter codes are a mechanism to ensure that only authorized users can cast a ballot.
-Either RCV123 generates the codes or the EA can upload the codes and the voter must enter a code before they can access the ballot.
+Either RCV123 generates the codes or the Election Administrator can upload the codes and the voter must enter a code before they can access the ballot.
 The codes need to be distributed in advance of the vote.

 Voter codes are alphanumeric strings (A-Z plus dash) of up to 16 characters.
 Generated codes are provided in all uppercase but are not case sensitive when entered.